Faith Partners Team Training

 Please join us in this important work to address addiction and related mental health issues in our midst.

 What: Faith Partners Team Training to focus on initiating a congregational team to respond to addiction, related mental health issues and build resiliency in individuals and families

 Who: lay leadership who will help initiate and develop this congregational effort (average team size is between 3-7 members)

-No Cost: THERE IS NO CHARGE FOR THIS TRAINING because the program is funded by the Georgia Department of Behavioral Health and Developmental Disabilities through a project with the Clinton Foundation and the Interfaith Addiction & Recovery Coalition.
+No Cost: THERE IS NO CHARGE FOR THIS TRAINING because the program is funded by a SAMHSA MHAT Grant through the Lutheran Family Services of Nebraska.

 *We will, accept free will donation for incidental costs such as meeting space, AV, and meals/snacks, unless otherwise donated.